Who Can Apostille a Document in the USA: Key Entities Involved

 - Corporate documents like articles of incorporation

-Not all documents can be Apostilled.
-Ensure that your document is a public document issued by the government.
+Not all documents can be apostilled.
+Make sure that your document is a public document issued by the government.
 Private documents typically require additional verification before they can be apostilled.

 Make sure your document is an original or a certified copy.
 In some cases, you may need to get your document notarized before it can be apostilled.
 Check with your local authority for any specific requirements.